d-fact/eval-runner-docker/README.md

 └── slicing-results
 ```

-After `docker-compose up` finishes, the following directories (under the data volume) should contain
+After `docker-compose up` finishes, exits, the generated outputs can be found within the
-the generated output.
+corresponding directories given below.

 #### Generated Facts
 `resources/file-level/output/facts` is the directory for facts generated.
-E.g., in `resources/file-level/output/facts/CSV##b230a6f5##7310e5c6` there are following files.
+For example, there are following files in `resources/file-level/output/facts/CSV##b230a6f5##7310e5c6`.
 ```sh
 ├── 20-deps.ta
 ├── 25-inherit.ta